University Communication with Students

 Campus Health Service Fee

 The University requires all registered students to carry medical insurance to provide coverage for services not provided by Vaden Health Center.
-Students are enrolled in and charged for the Stanford student health insurance plan, Cardinal Care, unless they have completed waiver procedures by the waiver deadline.
+Those who carry medical insurance through an alternate carrier are generally eligible for waiver of the Stanford Cardinal Care health insurance plan.
+Students are automatically enrolled in and charged for the Stanford student health insurance plan, Cardinal Care, unless they have completed waiver procedures by the waiver deadline.

 For complete information on health insurance, see the Vaden Health Center Insurance web site.